Been Arrested for DUI?

 - Denial of entry into some countries, including Mexico and Canada,

 - Difficulty maintaining or renewing your driver’s license,

 - Problems purchasing a firearm,

 - Complications obtaining custody rights.

 A glance at the above list suggests that what may appear to be a simple DUI case may, in fact, turn out to be a major problem in the future.
-Brian Hurwitz grasps the serious implications of your DUI charge.
-He handles every case personally, but draws upon the vast experience and resources of Hurwitz Law Group to steer you through the very complicated DUI laws.
+Brian Hurwitz grasps the serious implications of your DUI charge and is prepared to confront them with forceful intensity.
+He draws upon the vast experience and resources of Hurwitz Law Group to steer you through the very complicated DUI laws.
 We are confident that we can eliminate your need to worry by focusing on a positive, results-oriented defense.